teamleadercrm/sdk-js/README.md

 You can provide them in 2 ways.

-- `root` level: passed as an extra argument when creating the root object, used for `all routes`
+- `global` level: passed as an extra argument when creating the API object, used for `all domains`
-- `action` level: per route, only triggered on the `provided action` (second argument for the api call)
+- `local` level: per action, only triggered on the `provided action` (second argument for the api call)

-If you provide plugins at `root level` and at `action level` they are merged into one plugins array in that order
+If you provide plugins at `global level` and at `local level` they are merged into one plugins array in that order

 ```js
 import API from '@teamleader/api';